vetal-esher/MT32-DIT/README.md

 <p>Final design assumes, that the original PCM54HP will be desoldered from MT-32 mainboard, and then socketed on second footprint right on DIT pcb.
 After that, MT32-DIT can be soldered or socketed on MT-32 main board.
 But for now, we just put on the DIT board right over PCM54HP IC.</p>

 <h3>Learning VERILOG</h3>
 <p>I did not have any experience in designing FPGA projects, and did not knew about verilog language anything.
 But it appeared, that my pseudo-language logic described above is almost verilog-like!
+So, after few weeks, the very first working code was written:

 <pre>
 module top (